rust-lang/socket2/CONTRIBUTING.md

 for getting and setting socket options on various levels, e.g. `SOL_SOCKET`, where each block contains a single level.
 The methods in these block are sorted based on the option name, e.g. `IP_ADD_MEMBERSHIP` rather than `join_multicast_v4`.
-Finally the last block contains platforms specific methods such as `Socket::freebind` which is (at the time of writing) only available on Android, Linux and Fuchsia, which is defined in the `src/sys/*.rs` files.
+Finally, the last block contains platforms specific methods such as `Socket::freebind` which is (at the time of writing) only available on Android, Linux and Fuchsia, which is defined in the `src/sys/*.rs` files.